uvic19/uvic19/README.md

 ## 🤝 Open To

-I'm interested in collaborating on projects where:

-- The **frontend is a first-class concern**, not an afterthought
-- The stack is **React + BaaS**, or something equally pragmatic
-- There's a **real user** with a real problem being solved — not just a portfolio piece
-- Decisions are made with **intention**, not because that's what everyone else uses
-- The conversation can go **below the surface level**

-I'm not chasing freelance gigs or grinding contracting work.
-I'm looking for projects worth showing up for — where the product actually matters.
+I'm looking for projects where the frontend is treated as a first-class concern — not a layer that gets bolted on after the backend is done.

+**Specifically:**

+- React-heavy projects with a real product scope and real users
+- Full-stack work where the BaaS layer (Supabase, Firebase, similar) handles infrastructure
+- Collaborators who make technical decisions with intention, not with convention
+- Conversations that go past "I'm passionate about clean code" into actual tradeoffs and constraints

+**What I'm not looking for:**

+- Tutorial projects dressed up as products
+- Stacks chosen for resume reasons
+- Teams that treat UI as decoration

-If that sounds like your project, reach out.
+If your project fits the first list — reach out.

 ---

-## 💬 On Work Style
+## 💬 How I Work

-I prefer async communication and documenting decisions.
-I write concise commit messages and keep PRs focused.
-I'll tell you when something feels wrong architecturally — not to be difficult, but because catching it early is cheaper than fixing it later.
+I prefer async communication with clear written decisions.
+I write focused commits with meaningful messages.
+I'll flag architectural concerns early — not to block, but because the cost of catching them late is always higher.

-I work best when there's a clear problem and the freedom to approach it well.
+I work best when the problem is real, the scope is honest, and there's room to approach it well.

 ---